Pepe Tuna by Kirsten Smith (A2) - The Bigger Picture

 Poster details: A2 (594mm x 420mm), 300gsm paper.
 Available in either Satin or Matte finish.
 Matte is recommended if you plan on framing the artwork (although satin looks great framed too - so choose satin if you aren't sure).

 Note: Actual poster art does not include watermark.

-This digital print is a part of our Poster Art Project - selling reproductions by artists across Aotearoa to help us raise funds for our 2023 general election campaign.
+This digital print is a part of The Bigger Picture - selling reproductions by artists across Aotearoa to help us raise funds for our 2023 general election campaign.
 Please click here to find out more about this initiative.